CoolWeatherTeam/CoolWeather/README.md

 2. Make sure you have downloaded Android GraphView from https://github.com/jjoe64/GraphView

-3. Add the GraphView*.jar to the libs folder
+3. Add the GraphView-3.1.1.jar to the libs folder

 4. Build and enjoy!
+(Note, you will need to change the Map API key, We're sorry we won't share our google account :))

 Features
 -----